Our Services

 Most isolated Sleep Paralysis episodes are harmless.
 However, you should speak to a doctor if:

 If you notice that you're physically acting out your dreams rather than experiencing paralysis, this could indicate a different condition altogether—one that requires medical attention.
-You can learn more by checking your symptoms with a free Rapid Eye Movement (REM) Sleep Behavior Disorder assessment to help determine if further evaluation is needed.
+Take a moment to check your symptoms with Ubie's free Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to help determine if further evaluation is needed.

 REM Sleep Behavior Disorder (RBD) is different from Sleep Paralysis.
 Instead of being unable to move, people with RBD physically act out dreams.
 It requires medical evaluation, especially in older adults.